 We’ve had a love-hate relationship with our Amazon Echo devices since getting our first back in 2016.
 We love what they do, but we hate that we don’t know more about how to use them better, and we get annoyed at ourselves when we forget the appropriate voice commands to do the things we wish to do.
 So, for our own benefit, as well as for yours, we came up with a cheat sheet of some of the most useful commands and features of these devices.
-A copy of this is attached, and a more extensive version is available to our kind supporters from their special supporter resource page.
+A copy of this is attached, and a more extensive version with over twice as much content is available to our kind supporters from their special supporter resource page.

 First, a quick refresher on what the Amazon Echo is.